KhronosGroup/glTF-Blender-IO/docs/blender_docs/io_scene_gltf2.rst

 ^^^^^^^

 Any Image Texture nodes may optionally be multiplied with a constant color or scalar.
-These will be written as factors in the glTF file, which are numbers that multiply with specified image textures.
+These will be written as factors in the glTF file, which are numbers that are multiplied with the specified image textures.
 These are not common.

 Example